havet/Dicelist/ReadMe.txt

 containing the letters å, ä or ö.
 I began with filtering the words from Apertium, with the help of my own list of correctly spelled words, most of them with high frequency.
 Then I manually removed rare words, partly by the help of a word frequenzy list.
-Additionnally, I have removed homonyms and vulgar words.
+Additionnally, I have removed homophones and vulgar words.

 On the contrary, I haven't excluded words that might be the begining or the